Sedex Members Ethical Trade Audit

 SMETA support documents for members

-The Sedex working groups have produced a series of documents which members may find useful when involved with SMETA audits.
-These are available to members in the ‘Resources’ section of the Sedex system.
-Please note you must log in to the Sedex system in order to access these documents.
+The Sedex working groups have produced a series of documents which members may find useful when involved with SMETAs.
+These are available to Sedex members only, via the Sedex Knowledge Hub.
+To access the Knowledge Hub, log in to Sedex Advance and click on ‘Help’ button in the top right-hand of the page.

 - SMETA documents in Chinese: Designed to help members to prepare for an audit